mambusskruj/mambusskruj.github.io/content/posts/pub-neovim-for-markdown.md

 - It's just an interface for changing and searching your notes;
 - It even has built-in vim mode.

 However, I realized I wanted a system that feels similar to the Personal Development Environment I use Neovim for.
 Like, I want to be at home when I write about things I'm interested in.
-I also don't want to overload myself with features.
+I also don't want to be deluged with features.

-So I decided to use tools I'm already familiar with: File-based structure, Git for sync, Neovim for editing, and browser for rendering (via Neovim plugin).
+I decided to use tools I'm already familiar with: File-based structure, Git for sync, Neovim for editing, and browser for rendering (via Neovim plugin).

 ## Goals

-After some research and reflections, I've formed what I want from the system:
+After some research and reflections, I've formed system criteria:
-- simple, obvious
+- simple and obvious
 - quickly reachable
 - easy to use
 - limitations (less is more)
 - synchronization
-- possibility to customize (I want my shortcuts, I want to disable unwanted things)
+- possibility to customize (custom shortcuts, disabling unwanted things)
 - portable, no lock-ins

 This is when I feel the note-taking system is beautiful.

 ## Synchronization

 I use a file system to categorize my notes.
 It allows me to use Git for synchronization.
 I pretty much acknowledged of Git, I've configured tools around it, and I'm ready to use it.
-It also makes synchronization cost free, because I only need a private repo in GitHub.
+It also makes synchronization cost free, because I only need a repo in GitHub.

 ## Syntax highlights and conceals

 Markdown syntax highlighting in Neovim is provided by [Neovim treesitter engine](https://github.com/nvim-treesitter/nvim-treesitter) and [markdown treesitter plugin](https://github.com/tree-sitter-grammars/tree-sitter-markdown).
 All you need is to add **markdown** and **markdown_inline** parsers to the treesitter configuration.

-The thing that bothers me in the process of creating markdown notes in a simple text editor is syntax artifacts all around.
-Most pain I feel by adding a link to the block of text.
+While creating markdown notes, syntax artifacts all around bother me.
+Most pain I feel by adding a link to the text.
 Link syntax creates so much noise.
 Fortunately, there's a solution.
-Neovim (as well as Vim) provides [text concealing](https://neovim.io/doc/user/options.html#'conceallevel') as a core feature, which means we can hide format syntax and show it only when the cursor is placed on the line.
+Neovim (as well as Vim) provides [text concealing](https://neovim.io/doc/user/options.html#'conceallevel') as a core feature, which means such syntax can be hidden and shown only when the cursor is placed on the line.

-All you need is to enable conceals in the Neovim config: `vim.opt.conceallevel = 2`
+You need to enable conceals in the Neovim config: `vim.opt.conceallevel = 2`

-Treesitter provides nice concealing for most Markdown syntax:
+Treesitter provides nice concealing for:

 - link
 - image
-- text style processing: bold, italic, strikethrough
+- text style processing:
+  - bold
+  - italic
+  - strikethrough
 - code
 - footnote